 This isn’t the future of software engineering; it’s what’s happening right now.
 The video game company Ubisoft used machine learning to “teach” a program to target and remedy bugs in the development process, estimating that AI-enabled tech was able to catch 70 percent of the bugs before the code had even reached the testing phase.
 This is the kind of “co-pilot” relationship organizations are investing in, leveraging the power of deep learning and machine learning algorithms to streamline the work of development.

 But organizations have no intention of replacing developers because of artificial intelligence and machine learning – quite the opposite, according to Deloitte.
-"Due to increasing demand for software, employment of software developers is projected to grow 21 percent from 2018 to 2028, much faster than the average for all occupations," the company's report reads.
-Poor-quality software costs U.S. organizations $319 billion annually, according to the Consortium for IT Software Quality.
+“Due to increasing demand for software, employment of software developers is projected to grow 21 percent from 2018 to 2028, much faster than the average for all occupations,” the company’s report reads.
+Poor-quality software costs U.S. organizations hundreds of billions of dollars annually, according to the Consortium for IT Software Quality.
 AI improves quality assurance, making software development more cost-efficient, leaving money on the table organizations can use to hire more full-time developers.

 How AI Is Changing Software Development